 Section 14.
 Entire Agreement.

-a)These Terms and Conditions constitute the entire agreement between the Company and other parties concerning the subject matter of these Terms and Conditions, and supersedes all previous communications, representations, inducements, undertakings, agreements or arrangements made by the Company, its employees and/or consultants.
+a)These Terms and Conditions constitute the entire agreement between the Company and other parties concerning the subject matter of these Terms and Conditions and supersedes all previous communications, representations, inducements, undertakings, agreements or arrangements made by the Company, its employees and/or consultants (refer Section Preamble h).

-b)If you wish to notify the Company about anything relating to these Terms and Conditions please contact us on firstname.lastname@example.org
+b)If you wish to notify the Company about anything relating to these Terms and Conditions please contact us at firstname.lastname@example.org